Phyllary Farm is a non-certified organic flower farm located in Kalispell that aims to steward the land and connect the community through positivity.

-While studying agroecology at Montana State University, Althea worked in the wedding industry where saw the value in the local ‘slow flower’ movement.
+I asked Althea how she decided to grow her flowers and run her farm in this way.
+She told me that while studying agroecology at Montana State University, she worked in the wedding industry where saw the value in the local ‘slow flower’ movement.

 “The bulk of the cut flower industry is centered around large scale farms that import their flowers to the United States.
 These farms are heavily reliant on chemicals and insane water use.
 Wages are low and flowers travel thousands of miles to get to us in the dead of winter.
 By buying locally grown flowers, we reduce our carbon footprint, contribute to the local economy, and less chemicals are put into our soil!”

 When I asked Althea, “So, why flowers?
 We don’t need flowers for our survival, so why a flower farm?”